ozymotv/2CT/README.md

 ### Key Features:

-+ Configurable Settings: Easily customize the bot’s behavior through the config.json file, including network settings, color tolerance, and delay parameters.
++ Configurable Settings: Easily customize the bot's behavior through the config.json file, including network settings, color tolerance, and delay parameters.

 + Real-time Screen Capture: Utilizes mss for efficient screen capture of a small zone around the crosshair to minimize performance impact.

 + Color Detection: Detects the presence of specific target and scope colors within the capture zone to determine when to shoot.

-+ Adjustable Trigger Delay: Fine-tune the bot’s shooting speed with adjustable delay settings to match different game requirements.
++ Adjustable Trigger Delay: Fine-tune the bot's shooting speed with adjustable delay settings to match different game requirements.

 + Keyboard Controls: Control the bot with simple hotkeys: